Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Colliders.md

 `Aabb` which encompasses the full set of colliders in local space.
 In most cases, you will never need to read this data directly.

+There are three ways to create a `CompoundColliderBlob`:

-Currently, a `CompoundColliderBlob` can only be created using the *Collider Authoring* component in the editor.
+1. Use a *Collider Authoring* component
+2. Attach multiple primitive collider components to a Game Object
+3. Use a Smart Blobber from within a `Baker`

 A `CompoundCollider` also exposes a `public float scale` which is a uniform scale factor to be applied to the collider.
 This scale factor not only scales